Achill Island: Valley House

-The Deserted Village
+Deserted Village

-Close by Dugort, at the base of Slievemore mountain lies the Deserted Village.
-There are approximately 80 ruined houses in the village.
-The houses were built of unmortared stone, which means that no cement or mortar was used to hold the stones together.
-Each house consisted of just one room and this room was used as a kitchen, living room, bedroom and even a stable.
-If one looks at the fields around the Deserted Village and right up the mountain, one can see the tracks in the fields of 'lazy beds', which is the way crops like potatoes were grown.
-In Achill, as in many areas of Ireland, a system called 'Rundale' was used for farming.
+Close to Dugort, at the base of Slievemore mountain lies the Deserted Village.
+There are between 80 and 100 ruined houses in the village.
+The houses were built of unmortared stone.
+Each house consisted of just one room.
+In the area surrounding the Deserted Village, including on the mountain slopes, there is evidence of 'lazy beds' in which crops like potatoes were grown.
+In Achill, as in other areas of Ireland, a 'rundale' system was used for farming.
 This meant that the land around a village was rented from a landlord.
 This land was then shared by all the villagers to graze their cattle and sheep.
 Each family would then have two or three small pieces of land scattered about the village, which they used to grow crops.
-For many years people lived in the village and then in 1845 Famine struck in Achill as it did in the rest of Ireland.
-Most of the families moved to the nearby village of Dooagh, which is beside the sea, while some others emigrated.
+For many years people lived in the village and then in 1845 famine struck in Achill as it did in the rest of Ireland.
+Most of the families moved to the nearby village of Dooagh, which is beside the sea, while others emigrated.
 Living beside the sea meant that fish and shellfish could be used for food.
-The village was completely abandoned which is where the name 'Deserted Village' came from.
+The village was completely abandoned and is now known as the 'Deserted Village'.

-No one has lived in these houses since the time of the Famine, however, the families that moved to Dooagh and their descendants, continued to use the village as a 'booley village'.
-This means that during the summer season, the younger members of the family, teenage boys and girls, would take the cattle to graze on the hillside and they would stay in the houses of the Deserted Village.
+While abandoned, the families that moved to Dooagh (and their descendants) continued to use the village as a 'booley village'.
+This means that during the summer season, the younger members of the family, teenage boys and girls, would take the livestock to the area and tend flocks or herds on the hillside and stay in the houses of the Deserted Village.
+They would then return to Dooagh in the autumn.
 This custom continued until the 1940s.
 Boolying was also carried out in other areas of Achill, including Annagh on Croaghaun mountain and in Curraun.
 At Ailt, Kildownet, the remains of a similar deserted village can be found.
 This village was deserted in 1855 when the tenants were evicted by the local landlord so the land could be used for cattle grazing; the tenants were forced to rent holdings in Currane, Dooega and Slievemore.
 Others emigrated to America.